The Plaza de Oriente of Madrid !!!

 Again, last week by my dear Madrid , and the Plaza de Oriente or eastern square, smallish yet surrounded by wonderful buildings.
-Therefore, let me tell you on the Plaza de Oriente of Madrid, part II !!!
-Hope you enjoy it as I.
+Therefore, let me tell you on the Plaza de Oriente of Madrid !!!
+Hope you enjoy the post as I.

 This is heavens territory or as we said, To Madrid to heavens and a hole in the sky to look down on it everyday.
 This is all Spain in one city, you have, see it and do it all here.
 Except the beach but who cares about sand when you have architecture and history all around you, and great bars !!!
 Nevertheless, the Plaza de Oriente is a must to come , especially if first time, just talking about the walks around here !!